Macdonald index from 3d TQFT

 and it gets contribution only from states satisfying $E-R_{H}-R_{C}-j_{3}=0$.
 We can rewrite the index by

 The Higgs and Coulomb branch Hilbert series are obtained by taking the limit \cite{Razamat:2014}

-which give extra shortening condition $E=R_{H}$ and $E=R_{C}$ for the trace, respectivley. } \item[3.]
-The Higgs branch Hilbert series agrees with the Higgs branch chiral ring of 4d SCFT. \end{itemize}
+which give extra shortening condition $E=R_{H}$ and $E=R_{C}$ for the trace, respectively. } \item[3.]
+The Higgs branch Hilbert series agrees with that of the Higgs branch chiral ring of 4d SCFT. \end{itemize}

-In some low-rank examples, this procedure determines the $U(1)_A$ symmetry in the ACSM description, and one can check that the refined half-index \eqref{A refined half} reproduces the conjectural Macdonald index in section \ref{sec: conjectural Macdonald}.
+In some low-rank examples, this procedure determines the $U(1)_A$ symmetry in the ACSM description, and one can check that the refined half-index \eqref{A refined half} reproduces the conjectural Macdonald index formula described in section \ref{sec: conjectural Macdonald}.

 One subtlety in identifying $U(1)_A$ arises from the fact that a global symmetry can be redefined by mixing it with gauge symmetries.
-The Dirichlet half-index is sensitive to this choice because the boundary gauge symmetry is broken to a global transformation.
+The Dirichlet half-index is sensitive to this choice because, at the boundary, the gauge symmetry is reduced to a global symmetry.
 Therefore, the computation of the refined half-index is not completely canonical and depends on this choice.
 In the examples below, we show that there exists a representation of the $U(1)_A$ symmetry that reproduces the conjectural Macdonald index presented in section \ref{sec: conjectural Macdonald}, providing a strong consistency check despite its non-uniqueness.

-For higher rank examples, where F-maximization is not practically feasible, we begin with the assumption that the Schur index coincides with the A-twisted half-index of 3d $\CN=4$ SCFT, and that the conjectural Macdonald index introduced in section \ref{sec: conjectural Macdonald} computes its refined half-index.
+For higher rank examples, where F-maximization is not practically feasible, we begin with the assumption that the Schur index coincides with the A-twisted half-index of the 3d $\CN=4$ SCFT, and that the conjectural Macdonald index introduced in section \ref{sec: conjectural Macdonald} computes its refined half-index.
 This assumption completely determines the data for the superconformal R-symmetry.
 We then compute the corresponding superconformal index and the Coulomb and Higgs branch Hilbert series, and test them against the conditions described above.